Seedan

 Seedan (சீடன்) (Disciple) is a 2011 Indian Tamil-language romantic fantasy drama film directed by Subramaniam Siva.
-The film stars Unni Mukundan and Ananya in the lead, and features Dhanush in an extended cameo appearance, while Suhasini Mani Ratnam, Sheela, Vivek, Ponvannan, and Ilavarasu appear in supporting roles.
+The film stars Dhanush, Unni Mukundan and Ananya.
+Sheela, Suhasini Mani Ratnam, Vivek, Ponvannan, and Ilavarasu appear in supporting roles.

-The film, a partial remake of the 2002 Malayalam film, Nandanam, released on 25 February 2011 to mixed reviews.
-This film was dubbed in Malayalam as Mahalakshmi.
+The film, a remake of the 2002 Malayalam film, Nandanam, released on 25 February 2011 to mixed reviews.
+This film was dubbed in Telugu as Mahalakshmi.